Close up image of the Herriman Justice Court gavel with flags in the background.

 Small children.
 Children are allowed in the courtroom.
 Please remove them if they become disruptive.
 If your child disrupts the courtroom, you may be asked to leave and reschedule your appointment.

-Please be aware that you will need to contact the Herriman City Police Department (HPD) at 801-858-0035 to schedule an appointment to complete your fingerprints.
-Once you have scheduled an appointment, you will need to report to HPD, 1st Floor, at 5355 West Herriman Main Street, Room 1300.
-Bring a valid form of government issued photo identification: drivers license, I.D. card, Mexican Consulate card, driving privilege card, AP&P identification cards, or passports are all accepted.
-(Birth certificates are not accepted as I.D.)
+Please be aware that you will need to contact the Herriman Justice Court at 801-446-5323 to schedule an appointment to complete your fingerprints.
+Once you have scheduled an appointment, you will need to report to the court on the second floor of the city hall (5355 West Herriman Main Street, Room 2100).

 Per Utah Code of Criminal Procedure 77-36-2.6, an alleged perpetrator who is charged by citation, indictment, or information with an offense involving domestic violence but has not been arrested, shall appear before the court in person for arraignment or initial appearance as soon as practicable, but no later than 14 days after the next day on which court is in session following the issuance of the citation or the filing of the indictment or information.
 At the time of an appearance under Subsection (1) or (2), the court shall consider imposing a pretrial protective order in accordance with Section 78B-7-803.
 Appearances required by this section are mandatory and may not be waived.